BogdanVko/NicksGoodbyeCard/README.md

 # NicksGoodbyeCard
 This is a simple Goodbye card program written in Go.
-This program will output the main messages followed by a list of messages from each colleageue.
+This program will output the main messages followed by a list of messages from each colleageue (picked in random order).
+Each colleague can have more than 1 message that will display each run at random as well.
 You should be able to make a Pull Request here, and I will merge it.
 Each signing colleague has to have at least 1 message writtenfor Nick in the list of messages that corresponds to them; please edit the `signCardHere` list in order to append a message.